Vote and advocate

 Important dates and deadlines

-October 23 Last day for board of elections to receive absentee ballot application by letter, telefax, or through the absentee request portal.
+March 23 Last day for your board of elections to receive early mail or absentee ballot application by letter, telefax, or through the early mail or absentee ballot request portal

-November 6 Last day to apply IN-PERSON for absentee ballot.
+April 1 Last day to apply in person for early mail or absentee ballot

-November 7 Last day to deliver ballot IN-PERSON to the local board of elections or to any poll site in your county.
+April 2 Last day to postmark ballot (must be received by the local board of elections no later than April 9) or deliver ballot in person to the local board of elections or to any poll site in your county

 Get important voting information delivered to your phone!

 Text "BinghamtonU" to 47020 if you'd like to receive occasional text messages from the CCE and the Andrew Goodman Foundation with reminders about important voting deadlines and Election Day information.
+For help, text HELP to 47020.
 Text "STOP" to opt out at any time.
 Message and data rates may apply.

 Have additional questions or need assistance with the voting process?